 Even though it’s technically part of the city of Swansea, The Mumbles has a small town feel on the western edge of the city.
 Named as one of the best places to live in Britain, The Mumbles is full of lovely seaside shops and cafes and is the perfect starting point to explore the Gower peninsula, beginning with Langland and Caswell Bay that are just around the coast from here.

 Further reading: 7 wonderful weekend breaks in Wales

 One of the best ways to enjoy the pretty views in the Mumbles is by sitting on a bench by the coast with a bag of fish and chip from Johnnies on Chapel Street.

 Penarth, Vale of Glamorgan

-The restored Victorian pier is an iconic landmark of Penarth that now hosts many local events and weddings.
-The attractive town is just a few miles outside of Cardiff, making it a very desirable place to live for city workers and retirees, particularly along Penarth Marina where you can walk or cycle along the barrage to the restaurant and entertainment hub of Cardiff Bay.
+Penarth Pier and Pavilion is a restored Victorian landmark that can now host many events and weddings.
+The attractive town is just a few miles outside of Cardiff and has become a very desirable place to live for city workers and retirees, particularly along Penarth Marina where you can walk or cycle along the barrage to the restaurant and entertainment hub of Cardiff Bay.

-The historic market town lies in the shadow of the soaring fortress built by Edward I in the 13th century.
-It’s from the top of Conwy Castle where you can enjoy panoramic views of the pretty walled town, sailing boats and northern edge of Snowdonia National Park.
-Down by the river you’ll find one of Conwy’s most famous tourist attractions, the smallest house in Great Britain!
+One of the best seaside towns in Wales for its history is Conwy which lies in the shadow of the soaring fortress built by Edward I in the 13th century.
+From the top of Conwy Castle or along the town walls you can soak up stunning views of the historic centre and northern edge of Snowdonia National Park.
+If you head down the Quay you’ll find one of Conwy’s most famous tourist attractions, the smallest house in Great Britain!